 You can take the train either way, from Oslo to Bergen, or Bergen to Oslo.
 We caught it going Oslo to Bergen, so adjust these tips a bit if you’re doing it the opposite direction.

-Booking Your Tickets for the Oslo to Bergen Train
+Booking Your Tickets for the Train from Oslo to Bergen

 I had previously purchased a Eurail pass that covered any 15 days during a pre-determined 2-month period.
 My friend traveling with me was using a Eurail pass for 5 days within a set range of dates as well.
 We both just brought our Eurail passes and a pen, grabbed our seats, and filled in the information for our train ride (departure, destination, time, date, and method of travel).
 When the conductor came by, he did a quick check and gave us a stamp, and then we were off on our journey.